cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 </code-playground>

-## Detecting a click on a mathfield
+## Detecting a Click on a Mathfield

 In most cases Mathlive will respond to mouse and keyboard interactions with the mathfield.
 However, in some cases it might be useful to detect when a